-- (1) Three dimensional, or "3D" printing, involves the programming of a 3D printing machine with a computer file that provides the schematics for the item to be printed. - (2) Recent technological developments have allowed for the 3D printing of firearms and firearm parts, including parts made out of plastic, by unlicensed individuals in possession of relatively inexpensive 3D printers. - (3) Because 3D printing allows individuals to make their own firearms out of plastic, they may be able to evade detection by metal detectors at security checkpoints, increasing the risk that a firearm will be used to perpetrate violence on an airplane or other area where people congregate. - (4) The availability of online schematics for the 3D printing of firearms and firearm parts increases the risk that dangerous people, including felons, domestic abusers, and other people prohibited from possessing firearms under Federal law, will obtain a firearm through 3D printing. - (5) On June 7, 2013, an assailant used a gun he had constructed by himself to kill his father, brother, and 3 other people at Santa Monica College in California.
+2 1 (1) Three dimensional, or "3D", printing in-2 volves the programming of a 3D printing machine 3 with a computer file that provides the schematics for 4 the item to be printed.
+5 (2) Recent technological developments have al-6 lowed for the 3D printing of firearms and firearm 7 parts, including parts made out of plastic, by unli-8 censed individuals in possession of relatively inexpen-9 sive 3D printers.
+10 (3) Because 3D printing allows individuals to 11 make their own firearms out of plastic, they may be 12 able to evade detection by metal detectors at security 13 checkpoints, increasing the risk that a firearm will 14 be used to perpetrate violence on an airplane or 15 other area where people congregate.
+16 (4) The availability of online schematics for the 17 3D printing of firearms and firearm parts increases 18 the risk that dangerous people, including felons, do-19 mestic abusers, and other people prohibited from 20 possessing firearms under Federal law, will obtain a 21 firearm through 3D printing.
+22 (5) On June 7, 2013, an assailant used a gun 23 he had constructed by himself to kill his father, brother, and 3 other people at Santa Monica College in California.
 The person had failed a background check when he tried to purchase a gun from a licensed gun dealer.
 The gun he used was made from an unfinished AR-15-style receiver, similar to a receiver that can now be made with a 3D printer.

 - (6) Firearms tracing is a powerful investigative tool.
 When law enforcement agencies recover firearms that have been used in crimes, the agencies work with the Bureau of Alcohol, Tobacco, Firearms, and Explosives to trace these firearms to their first retail purchaser.
 The agencies can use that information to investigate and solve the crimes.
-In 2017 alone, the Bureau of Alcohol, Tobacco, Firearms, and Explosives conducted 408,000 traces. - (7) Firearms tracing depends on the ability to identify firearms based on their serial number.
+In 2024, the Bureau of Alcohol, Tobacco, Firearms, and Explosives processed more than 639,295 trace requests. - (7) Firearms tracing depends on the ability to identify firearms based on their serial number.
 Traditionally, when a firearm is manufactured domestically or imported from abroad, it is engraved with a serial number and markings that identify the manufacturer or importer, make, model, and caliber, and are unique to the firearm.
 Firearms made by unlicensed individuals with 3D printers, however, do not contain genuine serial numbers. - (8) Criminals seek firearms without serial numbers because they cannot be traced.
 In July 2018, the Los Angeles Police Department completed a 6-month-long investigation that resulted in the seizure of 45 firearms, some of which had been assembled without serial numbers in order to be untraceable.
+In 2023, the Metropolitan Police Department in the District of Columbia recovered 407 ghost guns.
 If the schematics for 3D printing firearms and firearm parts are available online, people intending to commit gun crimes may create similarly untraceable firearms in order to avoid accountability for these crimes.